-Jeremy Keepers (Applicant), representing property owner Weyerhaeuser Timber Holdings, Inc. submitted combined Comprehensive Plan (Plan) Map and Zoning Map amendment applications to rezone a 49.34-acre property from Primary Forest (PF-80) to Resource Industrial Planned Development (RIPD).
+Jeremy Keepers (Applicant), representing property owner Weyerhaeuser Timber Holdings, Inc., submitted combined Comprehensive Plan (Plan) Map and Zoning Map amendment applications to rezone a 49.34-acre property from Primary Forest (PF-80) to Resource Industrial Planned Development (RIPD).
 The proposed zone change requires a concurrent Plan Map amendment, from Forest Land to Rural Industrial Land.
-The complete application, including maps, is attached as Exhibit 1.
-Applicant's supplemental evidence and argument are attached as Exhibit 2.
+The complete application, including maps, is attached as Exhibit 2.
+Applicant's supplemental evidence and argument are attached as Exhibit 3.

 The application is submitted pursuant to Oregon Revised Statute (ORS) 197.719.
 ORS 197.719 permits land that meets the statutory definition of an "abandoned or diminished mill site" to be rezoned for industrial use, notwithstanding other land use regulations that protect farm or forest land.
-This means an "exception" to Statewide Land Use Planning Goal 3 (Agricultural Land) or Goal 4 (Forest Land) is not required to amend the Plan Map designation of the subject property to Rural Industrial Land, providing the property meets the requirements in ORS 197.719.
-Other statewide planning goals may still apply.
+This means that if the subject property meets the requirements in ORS 197.719 for an abandoned or diminished mill site, an "exception" to Statewide Land Use Planning Goal 3 (Agricultural Land), Goal 4 (Forest Land), or Goal 14 (Urbanization) is not required to amend the Plan Map designation of the property to Rural Industrial and the zoning designation to Resource Industrial-Planned Development (RIPD).

-The application states that the property will be used to manufacture a range of wood products for retail and private label end users, in addition to wholesale lumber production.
-The application, narrative, and Applicant's responses to applicable decision criteria are contained in Exhibit 1 and Exhibit 2.
+The application states the property will be used to manufacture a range of wood products for retail and private label end users, in addition to wholesale lumber production.
+The application, narrative, and Applicant's responses to applicable decision criteria are contained in Exhibit 2 and Exhibit 3.